 Nursing Care Plans

-care plan is to properly identify patient problems, and to then find the right solutions.
+The main purpose of a nursing care plan is to properly identify patient problems, and to then find the right solutions.
 There are five steps to developing this type of plan:

 The Nursing Profession